Acer Predator gaming laptops enhanced with 11th Gen Intel H-Series CPUs and Nvidia 30-Series GPUs

-Acer is stepping up its game with the latest Intel 11th Gen Core H-Series CPUs and an array of Nvidia GeForce RTX 30 Series options including the newly announced 3050 and 3050 Ti in the Predator Triton 300 and Predator Helios 300.
+Acer is stepping up its game with the latest Intel 11th Gen Core H-Series CPUs and an array of Nvidia GeForce RTX 30 Series graphics options including the newly announced Nvidia RTX 3050 and 3050 Ti in the Predator Triton 300 and Predator Helios 300.

 Both laptops are also getting a number of other upgrades to go with the internal boost including new display options.